Glenmark's favipiravir version shows promise in late-stage COVID-19 trial

 BENGALURU, July 22 (Reuters) - India's Glenmark Pharmaceuticals Ltd GLEN.NS said on Wednesday its version of anti-flu drug favipiravir showed promise in a late-stage study of 150 patients with mild to moderate coronavirus infection.

+Data showed that patients receiving FabiFlu shook off the virus about 29% faster that those receiving standard supportive care.

-About 70% of patients being treated by FabiFlu achieved "clinical cure" by the fourth day of the study, compared with about 45% seen in the group treated with standard supportive care, the company said in a statement.
+About 70% of the patients being treated with the drug achieved "clinical cure" by the fourth day of the study, compared with about 45% in the standard care group, the company said in a statement.

+Clinical cure is defined as a physician's assessment of the normalization of clinical signs of COVID-19 such as temperature, oxygen saturation, respiratory rate and cough.

+FabiFlu was also well tolerated with no serious adverse events or deaths in the treatment arm, the company said, adding that it plans to submit the study data for peer review in the coming weeks.

 (Reporting by Anuron Kumar Mitra in Bengaluru; Editing by Saumyadeb Chakrabarty)